Jabulani-N/atlas-machine_learning/supervised_learning/regularization/README.md

 ## Potential Pitfalls:

 "Once it does, we can reset the `count`, becaue we've got a new `optimal cost`!"
-* This is not a suggestion.
+* This was not a suggestion.